Sharon Witherspoon

 Sharon Fae Witherspoon, Lady Jowell MBE FAcSS (born 1956) is a British statistician, serving as Head of Policy of the Academy of Social Sciences and the Campaign for Social Science, and as a member of the Review Body on Senior Salaries of the British government.
-She is also Vice President for Education and Statistical Literacy of the Royal Statistical Society.
+She was, for four years, Vice President for Education and Statistical Literacy of the Royal Statistical Society.

 Education and career

 Witherspoon went to high school in the United States, and earned a degree in sociology at an American university, before her postgraduate study of historical sociology at the London School of Economics.
 She worked for a market research firm before becoming a researcher at Social and Community Planning Research, which later became the National Centre for Social Research (NatCen).

 At NatCen, Witherspoon was one of the initial researchers of the British Social Attitudes Survey.
 She worked for the Nuffield Foundation from 1996 to 2015, and was director of the foundation from 2012 until 2015.
 She moved to the Academy of Social Sciences in 2016.